Rfldmr/Rfldmr-weavis-weather-recognition/README.md

 ## Overview

 WeaVis is an AI-based weather recognition information system designed to recognize weather uploaded or photographed by users, and then display information about the weather.
-Built on the CNN algorithm with MobileNet v3 architecture, the weather predictions provided have very good accuracy values.
+Built on PyTorch, with CNN algorithm plus MobileNet v3 architecture, the weather predictions provided have very good accuracy values.

 ## Project Link